 Phase 2: "The plateau" phase - this phase is a balance of inward calcium ion movement that offsets the outward K+ movement.

 Phase 3: "The repolarization" phase of the action potential; this phase is primarily caused by the movement of K+ ions along their electrochemical gradient out of the cell, essentially taking the positive charge of the K+ ion out of the cell.
 It restores the negative potential of the cardiac myocyte.

 Phase 4: Restoration of the Na/K-ATPase, which restores the resting membrane potential of the cardiac myocyte.

-Class II antiarrhythmics inhibit beta-adrenergic activation of adenylate cyclase, reduces intracellular cAMP levels, and hence reduces Ca2+ influx resulting in decreased sinoatrial node (SAN) pacing and triggered activity and increase in atrioventricular node (AVN) conduction time and refractoriness.
+Class II antiarrhythmics inhibit beta-adrenergic activation of adenylate cyclase, reduce intracellular cAMP levels, and therefore reduce Ca2+ influx, resulting in decreased sinoatrial node (SAN) pacing and triggered activity and increase in atrioventricular node (AVN) conduction time and refractoriness.

 Class IV antiarrhythmics inhibit slow Ca2+ channels and decreases the slope of phase 0 and 4, resulting in inhibition of SAN pacing, inhibition of AVN conduction, prolonged ERP, and PR interval.

 Adenosine causes a transient AVN block that terminates SVT via hyperpolarization by increasing K+ efflux and inhibiting Ca2+ current.

 Digoxin is a Na/K-ATPase inhibitor.
 By binding with the sodium pump, it increases intracellular Na+ concentration that will drive Ca2+ influx.
 That will lead to increase contractility of the heart and prolongation of phase 4 and phase 0 of the cardiac action potential, thus slowing down conduction through the AVN.